 New York State pistol permit holders who received their permit before Jan.
 15, 2013 need to recertify by Jan.
-31 of next year, if they haven’t done so yet.
+31, if they haven’t done so yet.

 The requirement is part of New York State’s 2013 SAFE Act, which requires recertification every five years.

 The State Police have created an online process that allows licensees to complete their certification.
 Licensees who do not wish to use the online process can download and print out a form.
 More information can be found here: http://troopers.ny.gov/firearms/.

 Permit holders who fail to recertify will have their licenses revoked.

 As part of the recertification process, licensees must affirm that they are not prohibited from possessing firearms under state and federal law, and must also confirm certain personal information, as well as provide details about the pistols and/or revolvers they own.